How to Calculate Your Cost Per Mile (And Why It Matters)

 What Your CPM Tells You

-Any load paying less than your CPM is burning money.
+Any load paying less than your CPM burns money.
 You're better off deadheading or sitting still.

 Stop Guessing at Profit